 Some of the basic requirements are as follows:

-On top of all this, if you are looking to teach English you also need either two years of teaching related experience or a specialized EFL certificate such as a TESOL.
+On top of all this, if you are looking to teach English you also need either two years of teaching-related experience or a specialized TEFL certificate such as a TESOL.

 Once you have everything you need, you can submit your Z visa application.
 But, you aren’t done yet.